chenxiaolong/BCR/README.md

   * Needed to automatically move recordings made before the initial device unlock to the output directory.
 * `READ_PHONE_STATE` (**optional**)
   * If allowed, the SIM slot for devices with multiple active SIMs is added to the output filename.
-* `REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` (**optional**)
-  * If allowed, request Android to disable battery optimizations (app killing) for BCR.
-  * This is usually not needed.
-The way BCR hooks into the telephony system makes it unlikely to be killed.
-  * OEM Android builds that stray further from AOSP may ignore this.
 * `VIBRATE` (**automatically granted at install time**)
   * If vibration is enabled for BCR's notifications in Android's settings, BCR will perform the vibration.
 Android itself does not respect the vibration option when a phone call is active.